 Current business situation

-President Thein Sein has introduced reforms designed to improve Myanmar’s business climate and provide more favourable conditions for foreign businesses entering the market.
+Over the past four years, the Myanmar Government has introduced a series of reforms designed to improve the business climate and provide more favourable conditions for foreign businesses entering the market.
 A number of laws and regulations, including Myanmar’s Foreign Investment Law and mining legislation, are under revision.
 The government has been holding sectoral information sessions to engage potentially interested firms in the reform process and clarify foreign business entry and investment procedures.

 While these developments are welcome, further progress is required before Myanmar can be considered a stable business environment.
-The country does not yet meet the minimum criteria for inclusion in the World Bank’s Doing Business Index, the Economist Intelligence Unit’s Ease of Doing Business Index and the World Economic Forum’s Global Competitiveness Index.
-On Transparency International’s Corruption Perceptions Index 2012, Myanmar ranked fifth last and on the Heritage Foundation's 2013 index of economic freedom, Myanmar was ranked 172 out of 177 countries.
-Factors such as the strength or lack of the rule of law, enforceability of private property and intellectual property (IP) rights, judicial independence and the ease of obtaining information on business regulations are considered in the calculation of these third-party assessments.
+Myanmar ranked 177 out of 189 on the World Bank’s Doing Business Index in June 2014 and 157 out of 175on Transparency International’s Corruption Perceptions Index 2013.
+Factors such as the strength of the rule of law, enforceability of private property and intellectual property (IP) rights, judicial independence and the ease of obtaining information on business regulations are considered in the calculation of these third-party assessments.
 As such, no single assessment should be taken as a definitive view on the business environment in Myanmar or substitute for independent assessment.

 Companies considering doing business in Myanmar should familiarise themselves with Australia’s autonomous sanctions relating to Myanmar, available on the DFAT website.

 The Australian Government lifted travel and financial sanctions against Myanmar in July 2012, although an arms embargo has been maintained.
-As a consequence, Australian law currently prohibits:
+As a consequence, Australian law currently prohibits to Myanmar:

-- The supply, sale or transfer to Myanmar of arms and related material
+- The supply, sale or transfer of arms and related material.

-- The provision of technical advice, assistance or training, a financial service or financial or other assistance to Myanmar, related to
+- The provision of technical advice, assistance or training, a financial service or financial or other assistance, related to:

-- an activity involving the supply, sale, transfer, manufacture, maintenance or use of an export sanctioned good for Myanmar.
+- An activity involving the supply, sale, transfer, manufacture, maintenance or use of an export sanctioned good.

 Companies should also be aware that the Minister for Foreign Affairs retains the capacity to re-impose targeted travel and financial sanctions in relation to Myanmar under the Autonomous Sanctions Regulations 2011 if required.